adellevo/CP-QuickRatings/README.md

-# CP QuickRatings (3.0)
+# CP QuickRatings (3.1)

 ### How it works

-To activate the extension, [install](https://chrome.google.com/webstore/detail/Polyratings/pliinobghndmnnjenolmokefjacnmdpo?hl=en&authuser=1) it, and log into Student Center.
-Once you've enabled the extension, you will see that some professors' names are highlighted in green, which indicates that they have existing Polyratings data.
+Once you've [installed](https://chrome.google.com/webstore/detail/Polyratings/pliinobghndmnnjenolmokefjacnmdpo?hl=en&authuser=1) the extension, log in to Student Center to activate it.
+You will see that some professors' names are highlighted in green, which indicates that they have existing Polyratings data.
 Hovering over any highlighted name will trigger a popup that displays an overview of the corresponding professor's ratings, as well as a button to visit that professor's Polyratings page, where you can read full reviews.

 #### Viewing classes through the "Search for Classes" or "Enroll" filters

 <img src="https://github.com/adellevo/polyratings/blob/main/images/sc.png" width="600">

 #### Viewing classes on Schedule Builder
-When a course is taught by multiple professors, hovering over a highlighted name on the unexpanded dropdown will only trigger a popup if the first professor has Polyratings data.
-Expanding the dropdown will allow you to access the other professors' data.
+Hovering over a highlighted name on an unexpanded dropdown will not trigger a popup — the green highlight is only meant to prompt you to expand the dropdown, which will then allow you to view all the professors and their corresponding popups.

 > Smaller browser widths
 <img src="https://github.com/adellevo/polyratings/blob/main/images/sbw-sb.png" width="600">